oroinc/documentation/user_guide/accounts.rst

 - **Additional Information**: details of any :term:`custom fields <Custom Field>` defined for the account.

-- **Sections with channel names**: each the section contain details of all the customers that are assigned to this account and belong to the specified channel.
+- **Sections with channel names**: each the section contain details of all the customers that are assigned to this account and belong to the specified channel, as described in the :ref:`multichannel functionality description <user-guide-multi-channel-overview>`.
   Records of other entities assigned to this channel with regard to a specific customer are represented as subsections.

   In the example below you can see a section of a channel named "B2B Channel" (This is a name of a demo B2B type channel):